-If one of the holidays listed above is observed by the City during an employee's vacation or normal day off holiday hours for such day shall be added to the employee's floating holiday bank once the holiday has passed, to be used within the calendar year.
+If one of the holidays listed above is observed by the City during an employee's vacation or normal day off holiday hours for such day shall be added to the employee's floating holiday bank, to be used by the last pay date of the Fiscal Year.

-If an employee is required to work on a holiday, the holiday hours for such day shall be added to the employee's floating holiday bank once the holiday has passed, to be used within the calendar year.
+If an employee is required to work on a holiday, the holiday hours for such day shall be added to the employee's floating holiday bank, to be used by the last pay date of the Fiscal Year.